Genius1512/py-shooter-game/README.md

 - green
 - blue

-Valid Entitys are:
+Valid Entities are:
 - player
 - wall
 - bullet
-- enemie
+- enemy
 - text

 Select the new theme by pressing <kbd>t</kbd> in the main menu and selecting the theme-file.